MohammedDerouiche/Golden-Attendance/README.md

     -- Policies for attendance table
     ALTER TABLE public.attendance ENABLE ROW LEVEL SECURITY;
     CREATE POLICY "Public can do all on attendance" ON public.attendance FOR ALL USING (true)
     WITH CHECK (true);

+    -- Policies for tasks table
+    ALTER TABLE public.tasks ENABLE ROW LEVEL SECURITY;
+    CREATE POLICY "Public can do all on tasks" ON public.tasks FOR ALL USING (true)
+    WITH CHECK (true);
     ```